hetu-script/hetu-script/docs/docs/en-US/guide/binding/README.md

 ### Auto-Binding tools

-**This tool is outdated and not suitable for this version of Hetu, we may fix it some time in the future.**

 Thanks to [rockingdice](https://github.com/rockingdice) & [CJChen98](https://github.com/CJChen98) we now have an automated tool for auto-generate both Dart-side and Hetu-side binding declarations for any Dart classes.

 Please check out this repository: [hetu-script-autobinding](https://github.com/hetu-script/hetu-script-autobinding)